JustZhenya/SDRPlusPlus/readme.md

 ## Nightly Builds

 Nightly builds contain the very latest features and bugfixes.
-They are usually just stable as [normal releases](https://github.com/AlexandreRouma/SDRPlusPlus/releases) but are available basically minutes to hours after a change has been pushed to the code.
+They are usually just stable as [normal releases](https://github.com/JustZhenya/SDRPlusPlus/releases) but are available basically minutes to hours after a change has been pushed to the code.

-You can download them [here](https://www.sdrpp.org/nightly).
-It'll redirect you to the latest nightly on GitHub, scroll down to "Artifacts" and click on the version for your OS.

 GitHub currently requires an account for the files to be downloadable so make sure you are logged in.

 ## Windows

-Download the latest release from [the Releases page](https://github.com/AlexandreRouma/SDRPlusPlus/releases) and extract to the directory of your choice.
+Download the latest release from [the Releases page](https://github.com/JustZhenya/SDRPlusPlus/releases) and extract to the directory of your choice.

 To create a desktop shortcut, rightclick the exe and select `Send to -> Desktop (create shortcut)`, then, rename the shortcut on the desktop to whatever you want.